tejus15/NetflixMoviesDuration/README.md

-# Main Branch
+# Netflix Movie Duration Branch
-This is the main branch
+Analyzing and visualizing the duration of movies on Netflix over the years.